Alcohol in France

 Alcohol is of enormous importance in French culture.
 It is produced almost everywhere in the country, and has become a part of French gastronomy.
 Nowadays, French alcohol is well known in the whole world, and every region has its speciality.
+As of 2026, wine is the most preferred alcoholic beverage in France.

 History

 In 2016, France ranked 12th in the world for average alcohol consumption per capita.

 Some historians link high alcohol consumption to the Middle Ages.
 At that time, alcoholic drinks formed a large part of the average worker's diet.
 It was drunk from the morning, up to 3 litres per person per day.
 Some scholars argue that alcohol played a role in the French Revolution, acting as "a catalyst and a lubricant" for the events of July 1789.

 Health risks

 7% of the deaths in France of people aged 15 years and over are attributable to alcohol.
 It kills 41,000 people each year.
 Around 580,000 hospitalizations due to alcohol take place in France each year.
 The estimated cost of these hospitalizations is 2.64 billion euros.
 In 2022, 22% of adults had alcohol consumption above recommendations.
 Risks of alcoholism are higher for men (33.5%) than for women (14.9%).